earthlingbridget/hannahbridgetprice/content/recipes/loklak.md

 &nbsp;
 ### Additional notes
 * *Don't disturb the tofu while it's frying.
-You want to wait till it's browning and then turn it over.
-Also I recommend put your tofu and cornflour in a tub and shaking it.
+You want to wait util it has browned on one side, then turn it over.
+I recommend you coat the tofu by putting it in a tub with cornflour and shaking it vigorously.